topo-gps/ios-manual/en/waypoints/waypoints_create_map.rst

 In the waypoint creation screen you can optionally give the waypoint a title, set the icon and enter a description.

-If you are connected to the internet and you have enabled ‘Addresses - Find automatically’ in the :ref:`settings <subsec-settings>`, an automatic suggestion for the waypoint title will appear.
+If you are connected to the internet and you have enabled ‘Addresses - Find automatically’ in the :ref:`settings <sec-settings-addresses>`, an automatic suggestion for the waypoint title will appear.
 This title has a light grey color and will be used if no title has been entered.
 In the example of Fig. 2 the suggestion is ‘Southwood Farm Lane’.
 If you wish to have a waypoint without a title please enter a single space in the title field.

 As an example we enter ‘Goal A’ as a title.
 If you press ‘Save’ the waypoint will be saved on your device and loaded on the map with the title as is illustrated in the figure below.